sksauravsam/RegistrationApp/README.md

 # RegistrationApp
 Instruction to run this app-:
+*Firstly import the project to the IDE(Eclipse recommended).

-*Firstly Run RegApp(project name) as  springboot app.
+*After that run RegApp(project name) as  springboot app.

 *open a browser, and run the URL:- "http://localhost:8080/login" to open login page.